 Not sure where to start?

 It’s also important to think about user intent.
-Social media users are looking for engaging content that doesn’t go too deep into detail, but provides emotional value.
-This is a completely different mindset than people who are searching online for details about a product or service.
-Keep that in mind before posting.
+Social media users are looking for engaging content that doesn’t go too deeply into detail.
+But the content does need to provide emotional value.

 The Impact of Building a Social Community